Daniel-M/nvimConfigFiles/README.md

 Read the doc, is very well documented and clear.

+## Some notes regarding Neovim behaviour

-It could happen that some plugins require you to execute,
-`pip2 install neovim`
-as `root` in Debian. `YouCompleteMe` is one of them.
+ * It could happen that some plugins require you to execute, `pip2 install neovim` as `root` in Debian. `YouCompleteMe` is one of the plugins that have shown this behaviour.